rabelloo/tamda/README.md

 The entire Tamda API revolves around pure functions: input/output.

-All of them are exported separately so that they can be tree-shaken, but they can all be imported from index, e.g. `import { <fn> } from 'tamda'`.
+All of them are exported separately so that they can be tree-shaken, but they can all be imported from index.

+e.g. `import { <fn> } from 'tamda'`

 ## Similarities